5031 University Operator

 IMMEDIATE SUPERVISOR Telecommunications Service Coordinator

-MAJOR ADMINISTRATOR Coordinator of Networking Services
+MAJOR ADMINISTRATOR Coordinator of Networking and Telecommunication Services

 The University Operator performs responsible work involving the operation of a large, heavy traffic load, telephone switchboard with several trunk lines and a considerable number of stations.
 The University Operator often serves as the first point of contact for callers providing the first impression of the University.
 The University Operator has daily contact with students, faculty, staff, and the public, requiring the use of clear verbal communication skills and occasional handling of confidential information.
 The University Operator supervises student workers and may supervise part-time staff performing University Operator duties.
 The University Operator routinely trains operators and maintains appropriate training materials.
 The University Operator assists with maintaining data integrity for multiple databases to include E911, facility cable records, and name, department, and location information.